milesaturpin/lean-site-template/content/faq.md

 ### Fellowship Structure
 ------------------------

 The Fellowship takes place over the course of 9 weeks.
-Each week consists of a set of study resources and a meeting.
+Each week consists of a set of study resources and a lunch meeting.
 The resources take approximately one hour to complete and must be finished in preparation for the weekly discussion.
 Additionally, Fellows will be able to schedule a time for 1-on-1 career consulting anytime after week 3, though such consultation may be most valuable after week 7.
 All of this is flexible.

-##### **Time: Saturdays @5**
+##### **Time: Saturdays @12:30pm - 2:00pm**

-##### **Location: TBD**
+##### **Location: West Union (Brodhead Center)**
 <br>

 ### Expectations